Port Coquitlam General Dentist Emergency Dental Services

 Remember – many types of tooth and mouth injuries are avoidable simply by wearing a properly fitted mouth guard.
 Call us to talk about the right protective equipment for you, so you can avoid having to call for an emergency appointment!

 After Hours on Call for Emergencies – Port Coquitlam General Dentist

-We can be your emergency dentist Port Coquitlam, including after hours and on weekends.
-Please call our main office number (604) 942-0440 for the phone number of the doctor on call.
+Please call the dental emergency hotline at 604-805-2500.
+They are available 24/7.
 If they are unavailable to speak with you immediately and you are in severe pain, please contact your GP or go to the nearest emergency department.